stefanesco/obsidize/README.md

 To test the release pipeline:

 1. Go to the **Actions** tab in your GitHub repository.
 2. In the left sidebar, click on the **"Create Release"** workflow.
 3. You will see a **"Run workflow"** button.
 Click on it.
 4. A dialog will appear with the following options:
-    *   **Version:** The version to use for the test run (e.g., `v0.0.0-test`).
+    - **Version:** The version to use for the test run (e.g., `v0.0.0-test`).
 This allows you to test the versioning logic without creating a real git tag.
-    *   **Dry-run:** If checked (the default), the workflow will run all the build and packaging steps but will skip the final steps of creating the GitHub Release and pushing to the Homebrew tap.
+    - **Dry-run:** If checked (the default), the workflow will run all the build and packaging steps but will skip the final steps of creating the GitHub Release and pushing to the Homebrew tap.

 This is a safe and effective way to test any changes to the release process.

+## 📝 License

+GNU Affero General Public License v3.0

+Copyright (c) 2025 Tudor Stefanescu

+### License Summary

+- ✅ **Use freely** for personal projects, internal business tools, and development
+- ✅ **Modify and distribute** - improvements and forks are welcome
+- ✅ **Commercial use** - businesses can use this internally without restrictions
+- ⚠️ **Network copyleft** - if you offer this as a service to others, you must open source your entire service stack
+- 📤 **Share improvements** - modifications must be shared under the same license

+This license ensures the project remains open source while preventing commercial exploitation without contribution back to the community.